Military history of the United States: Syrian and Iraqi intervention

 With the emergence of the Islamic State and its capture of large areas of Iraq and Syria, a number of crises resulted that sparked international attention.
 ISIL had perpetrated sectarian killings and war crimes in both Iraq and Syria.
 Gains made in the Iraq War were rolled back as Iraqi army units abandoned their posts.
 Cities were taken over by the terrorist group which enforced its brand of Sharia law.
 The kidnapping and decapitation of numerous Western journalists and aid-workers also garnered interest and outrage among Western powers.
 The U.S. intervened with airstrikes in Iraq over ISIL held territories and assets in August, and in September a coalition of U.S. and Middle Eastern powers initiated a bombing campaign in Syria aimed at degrading and destroying ISIL and Al-Nusra-held territory.
 By December 2017, ISIL had no remaining territory in Iraq, following the 2017 Western Iraq campaign and lost all remaining territory in Syria in March 2019.
 Airstrikes by U.S. and Coalition forces have continued in Syria against the Assad government especially after the Douma chemical attack in 2018.

+Post war on terror (2021–present)

+Venezuelan intervention

+On January 3, 2026, the United States launched a military strike in Venezuela, which captured and removed incumbent Venezuelan president Nicolás Maduro and his wife Cilia Flores.
+Following that, Maduro and Flores were transported to the Metropolitan Detention Center, where they face trial.

+Iran war

+Since February 28, 2026, the U.S. and Israel have been in a military conflict with Iran and regional allies of Iran.
+The U.S. has launched airstrikes on Iranian, primarily military and government sites, which have killed several Iranian officials, including the Supreme Leader, Ali Khamenei.
+Iran responded with drone strikes on Israel and the closure of the Strait of Hormuz, which has greatly disrupted global trade.